aboutcode-org/scancode-toolkit/README.rst

 How to add a new license for detection?
 =======================================
-To add new license, you need to select a new and unique license key (mit and gpl-2.0 are some of the existing license keys).
+To add new license, you first need to select a new and unique license key (mit and gpl-2.0 are some of the existing license keys).
 All licenses are stored as plain text files in the src/licensedcode/data/licenses directory using their key as part of the file names.